openhab/openhab-addons/bundles/org.openhab.binding.volvooncall/README.md

  ### heaterStartCommand()

-Sends the command to start the car heater.
+Sends the command to start the car heater (if remoteHeaterSupported).

  ### heaterStopCommand()

+Sends the command to stop the car heater (if remoteHeaterSupported).

+ ### preclimatizationStartCommand()

+Sends the command to start the car heater (if preclimatizationSupported).

+ ### preclimatizationStopCommand()

-Sends the command to stop the car heater.
+Sends the command to stop the car heater (if preclimatizationSupported).

  ### honkBlinkCommand(honk, blink)